Dartrisen/sdf-xarray/docs/animation.rst

    where ``.gif`` can be replaced with any supported file format.

-   It can also be shown in a regular python interface with
+   It can also be viewed from a Python interpreter with:

    .. code-block:: bash